LSSTDESC/imSim/README.md

 Communication with the imSim development team should take place through the [imSim GitHub repository](https://github.com/LSSTDESC/imSim) which is part of the DESC GitHub organization.
-Other question can be directed to Chris Walter at Duke University.
+Other questions can be directed to Chris Walter at Duke University.

 ## imSim models